kd60/prog_D/README.md

 The First project For Nanodegree "Data science" udacity origination.

 listings.csv :
-Dataset used for analysis operations.
+Dataset used for analysis operational.